What is a Sales call?

 Here are some thoughts to help you improve your sales call activity:

-- Be clear on your reason for the call, your purpose of making contact by phone – it is to gain a commitment to buy or to progress the sales process by agreeing to meet?
+- Be clear on your reason for the call, your purpose of making contact by phone – is it to gain a commitment to buy or to progress the sales process by agreeing to meet?

 - Know your offering with clarity – if you are unclear on what you are offering and what the benefits are to the recipient, then don’t expect them to know.